 Aside from increasing the risk of anxiety, taking energy drinks may lead to mental health issues or symptoms such as anxiety, jitteriness, and aggression.
 This is another possible side effect of energy drinks.

-A 2018 study of energy drink use in U.S. service members after deployment published on Military Medicine showed a link between energy drink use and mental health problems, fatigue and aggressive behaviours.
+A 2018 study of energy drink use in U.S. service members after deployment published in Military Medicine showed a link between energy drink use and mental health problems, fatigue, and aggressive behaviors.

 7.Vomiting and dehydration